 - Free printable pattern

-Collared dress shirt to fit Mattel’s Ken, Spin Master Jake dolls, Ever After High male dolls, and many other male fashion dolls
+Collared dress shirt to fit Mattel’s Ken and similar-sized male fashion dolls

 - Tutorial showing how to make a tie